APF Grant and Scholarship Programs: Frequently Asked Questions

 I have applied for a grant or scholarship — when will a decision be made about the grant recipient(s)?
 When would funding start?

 We try to announce grant recipients approximately two to three months after a grant deadline, though the exact time period may take shorter or longer depending on the number of applications received.
-Funding typically starts about 4-6 weeks after recipients are notified.
+Funding begins when recipients submit IRB approval and the required paperwork.
+APF funding will continue for a maximum of 12 months from the date of the grant, unless otherwise specified.

 Is there a specific format required for APF proposals?